noahehall/theBookOfNoah/_aws.md

   - you deploy cloud formation in stacks:
     1. new stack: create from scratch
     2. cloud former: use your existing aws resources
+  - Cloudformation is free, but you pay for the resources it creates
 ### creating a new stack
   1. pick a template thats based on your tech stack
   2. run through the screens and setup your options for each layer in your stack
+  3. add an SNS topic to receive notication when the stack has been created
+  4. setup rollback on failure: if somethings do you rollback everything? leave it as is? etc

+## simple workflow service
+  - web service that coordinates work across distributed application components
+    + design media processing, back ends, business process workflows, analytics pipelines, etc., as a set of tasks
+  - tasks: invocations of various processing steps in an application which can be performed by executable code, web service calls, human actions, and scripts

 ### TERMINOLOGY
   - private address ranges: defined in document RFC 1918 for use around the world